 1 tbsp shallots, finely chopped

-1 tbsp chives or spring onions, finely sliced
+1 tbsp chives or spring onions, finely sliced salt and pepper, to taste

 Relish

-¼ tsp shrimp paste, toasted
+1/4 tsp shrimp paste, toasted % tsp salt

 3 tbsp shallots, finely sliced